Psalms For Life

 sing your praises to everyone everywhere.

-For your unfailing love is so vast
+For so vast is your unfailing love

-it reaches the heavens
+that it reaches the heavens

-and your faithfulness so big
+and so great is your faithfulness

-it touches the clouds.
+that it touches the clouds.

 Rise up high above the heavens, O God!